duncangw1/HockeyShop/README.md

 ## Description

-Welcome to HockeyShop! ... placeholder text ...
+Welcome to HockeyShop!
+This app is a fully funtioncal E-Commerce store built using the MERN stack.
+Notable features include user authenticaion, user profiles, Admin-level product and user management tools, complete checkout process including shipping info and mock payment (via PayPal API), dynamic cart display, and product ratings plus reviews.
+Logging in or signing up is required to view the complete checkout process, order history, and all Admin-level functions.
 Please view the deployed application [here](https://hockeyshop.herokuapp.com/) or navigate to the [Usage](#usage) section below to view a self-guided tour through the application's functionality.

+Technologies used within this app: MongoDB, Express, React, Node.js, Redux, React Bootstrap, Mongoose, JavaScript, JWT Authenticaion, PayPal API, HTML, CSS.

 ## Table of Contents